+In our code, we used a technique called type embedding — we embedded a Rating type into a RatingEvent structure so we don’t need to re-define same fields as the Rating type has.

 Now, let’s implement the example application that reads rating data from a provided file and produces it in Kafka.
 Create a cmd/ratingproducer directory and add a main.go file, containing the following code:

 package main